By:

 Tools and software you need to get started

-If you want to start simple, I recommend an iPhone or another phone with a good camera.
+If you want to start simple or if a professional camera is still a bridge too far in terms of budget, you can also use an iPhone or another phone with a good camera.

-The iPhone 13 and new models also allow you to film in a special movie mode.
+The iPhone 13 and newer models also allow you to film in a special movie mode.
 This allows you to turn on background blur afterwards, allowing you to really apply a cinematic effect to your video footage.
-So if you want to get started with video anno 2024, an iPhone will take you a long way.
+So if you want to get started with video anno 2025, an iPhone will take you a long way.

 A tripod

 In addition, you need a tripod.
-This is a stand with three legs on which you can mount your camera.
-A tripod ensures that your camera is stable, so your image does not move while filming.
-Tripods come in different price ranges and many can be used with both a phone and a camera.
+This is a stand with three legs on which you can attach your camera.
+A tripod ensures that your camera is stable, preventing your image from moving while filming.

 Exposure